Street Works Response to COVID-19

 What Street Works is doing

-Street Works offices are currently closed.
-Effective 3/23/20, Street Works closed its offices to aid with reducing person to person contact as we practice social distancing as recommended by the CDC.
-Street Works anticipates reopening their doors by 4/27/20, in compliance with the Mayors Safer at home order and the CDC.
-This applies to all onsite services including; Case Management, RWES, Housing, Psychosocial and Early Intervention.
+Street Works offices are open to limited personnel.
+Effective 12/1/20, aid with reducing person to person contact as we practice social distancing as recommended by the CDC, Street Works will be open to a limited number of participants.
+In compliance with the Mayors Safer at home order and the CDC, all onsite services including; Case Management, RWES, Housing, Psychosocial and Early Intervention.
 Street Works will continue to serve the community through various ways; including:

 - Nutrition Vouchers will be available on a case by case basis.
 If you have any questions, you can reach out to Leonard Johnson at 615-717-8008.